packet-nova/packet-nova.github.io/_posts/2025-12-15-Data-Oriented-Inheritance.md

 Consequently, using a record still requires passing in strings and magic numbers (hardcoded values with no context) for each instance.
 This approach is fine for small programs, but it may introduce risks as the program grows (typos, inconsistent starting HP values, or incorrect names yet again).

 ## Thoughts Before You Go
-Everything discussed here isn't exhaustive, and I'd be remiss if I didn't mention that the recommended solution above using computed properties isn't prescriptive or "the best way".
-I didn't dive into more advanced topics such as a `Dictionary<>` which can be an excellent fit to this problem if you begin managing a larger set of data-oriented types.
+Everything discussed here isn't exhaustive, and I'd be remiss if I didn't mention that the recommended solution above using computed properties isn't prescriptive, the only, or even "the best way".
+I didn't dive into some advanced topics such as a `Dictionary<>` which could be a great fit to this problem if you begin managing a larger set of data-oriented types.

 That said, the `Monster` example used was purely demonstrative data-only class design.
-In a real game, monsters would certainly have *behavior*, and that's where inheritance and polymorphism shine.
+In a real game, monsters would certainly have *behavior*, and that's where inheritance and polymorphism would shine.
 Here, the goal was to focus on a narrow, introductory case for beginners where the only difference are static data values.

 As you continue learning, remember to stay flexible.
 If you're stuck thinking "what if *this*?" or "what if *that*?", you may not make much progress getting any closer to a viable product.
 Code for what you need now.
 As the requirements change (they always do), you'll adjust accordingly.